 If you’ve never been to Athens before, there is not much choice.
 Your itinerary will (and should) inevitably include a walk around Plaka and Monastiraki, followed by a hike to Acropolis.
 On your way down, you will probably have a romantic stroll around the Dionysiou Areopagitou pedestrian street and then a stop at a

-However, if it’s not your first time around, you may want to skip the touristy bits and find things to do in Athens that are off the beaten path.
+However, if it’s not your first time around in Greece, you may want to skip the touristy bits and find things to do in Athens that are off the beaten path.
 So, ditch your luggage, kiss the classical statues goodbye and get ready to see the real neighbourhoods of Athens!

 Lycabettus Hill and Kolonaki